 MacMaster said he created Amina so he could "have a discussion about the real questions" on subjects like the Middle East or U.S. involvement in Iraq.
 He said with a name like Tom, people would immediately question his alliance to the U.S. But with Amina, people would engage in full conversations.

-Tom posted on different websites and listservs as Amina and suddenly he found himself with an "extremely full and vivid character."
-He wrote a backstory for her and started writing a novel based on her.
+MacMaster posted on different websites and listservs as Amina and suddenly he found himself with an "extremely full and vivid character."
+He wrote a back story for her and started writing a novel based on her.
 As a way to flesh the character out, he created profiles of Amina on different social networking sites to create a "depth of character."

 For years, his interactions had no consequences.
-His relationships were strictly about discussing issues like science ficition and Mid-East politics, but earlier this year things changed.
+His relationships were strictly about discussing issues like science fiction and Mid-East politics, but earlier this year things changed.

 He logged on to a lesbian news site called LezGetReal and left a couple of comments on a couple of articles on Syria.
 That got him the notice of the website's editor, Paula Brooks who asked Amina to write for her: